RULES FOR THE SEASON 2022-2023

 2. The object of the League shall be to assist and encourage the formation of Table Tennis clubs in Wembley and Harrow and surrounding areas, and to promote the game in every possible way and in all sections of our multi-cultural society.

-3. The management of the League shall be vested in a Committee to be known as the Management Committee, which shall consist of the Chairman, Vice-Chairman, General Secretary, Treasurer, Assistant General Secretary, Handbook Secretary, Representative Match Co-ordinator, Team Knockout Cup Competitions Secretary, Press Secretary, Closed Championship Secretary, Records Secretary, Summer League Secretary, Welfare Officer, Minutes Secretary and Development Officer, five to form a quorum.
+3. The management of the League shall be vested in a Committee to be known as the Management Committee, which shall consist of the Chairman, Vice-Chairman, General Secretary, Treasurer, Assistant General Secretary, Representative Match Co-ordinator, Team Knockout Cup Competitions Secretary, Press Secretary, Closed Championship Secretary, Records Secretary, Summer League Secretary, Welfare Officer, Minutes Secretary and Development Officer, five to form a quorum.
 One representative can hold more than one office.
-The Management Committee shall have the power to co-opt additional members onto the Committee and to appoint Representative Match Secretaries who will report to the Management Committee through the Representative Match Co-ordinator.
+The Management Committee shall have the power to co-opt additional members onto the Committee and to appoint Representative Match Secretaries and Divisional Results Secretaries who will report to the Management Committee through the Representative Match Co-ordinator and Records Secretary respectively.

 4. In the event of the winding up or dissolution of the League, any surplus assets remaining after discharge of all liabilities shall automatically vest in the Middlesex Table Tennis Association (MTTA) who shall hold them for a period of six years in trust to pay them to any organisation set up with objects identical with or similar to those of the League (the MTTA during such period making every endeavour to promote and encourage the formation of such an organisation) and thereafter for the general purposes of the MTTA.

 5. The Management Committee shall conduct the business of the League generally and shall hear, discuss and decide all disputes and protests.
 The decision of the Management Committee shall be final.